Nimitta

+In Theravada

+In Theravada treatises such as the Visuddhimagga, nimitta refers to mental images that arise during meditation.
+These images begin with an initial preparation object (parikamma-nimitta) and an unstable form (uggaha-nimitta), and grow progressively more vivid and stable as the meditator becomes more advanced.
+It is believed that when the image is sufficiently stable (paṭibhāga-nimitta), the state of "access samādhi" (upacāra-samādhi) has been attained and cultivating the image will lead to the attainment of jhāna.
 Perceiving with the senses without apprehending signs is central to the practice of sense restraint.

-In Theravada

-In Theravada commentary such as the Visuddhimagga, nimitta refers to mental images that arise during meditation.
-These images start unstable and vague (uggaha-nimitta) and grow progressively more vivid and stable as the mediator becomes more advanced.
-It is believed that when sufficiently stable (patibhāga-nimitta), the state of "access samadhi" is attained and cultivating the image will lead to Jhana.

-It has been noted that earlier commentary such as the Vimuttimagga placed less emphasis on such visual nimitta than contemporary Theravada.
+It has been noted that earlier treatises such as the Vimuttimagga placed less emphasis on such visual nimitta than contemporary Theravada.

-Nimitta in Theravada commentary can also refer to states of mind on the death bed based on past karma or believed to foretell the dying's future destiny.
+Nimitta in Theravada treatises (and commentaries) can also refer to states of mind on the death bed based on past karma or believed to foretell the dying's future destiny.